 As the story goes, two of the eponymous space mutants are here to locate precisely the right kind of ingredients required to power their planet-conquering device.
 Obviously it’s our duty to thwart their nefarious plans; public services are overstretched as it is without having to support E.T.s!

 This being a Simpsons spin-off that must all have seemed a bit pedestrian to the game’s five designers so the kind of fuel required was tweaked to ramp up the bizarro rating, and switched for each level as you successfully cut off their supply.

 In the first level anything that’s purple can be fed into the alien’s machine.
-Next up it’s hats, balloons, exit signs and finally nuclear rods, one of the few collectibles that are actually relevant to the TV show, because of course Homer ‘works’ in a nuclear power plant… when he’s not preoccupied testing donuts.
+Next up it’s hats, balloons, exit signs and finally nuclear rods, one of the few collectables that are actually relevant to the TV show, because of course Homer ‘works’ in a nuclear power plant… when he’s not preoccupied testing doughnuts.

 All this is explained in a charmingly authentic, albeit glacially paced and minimally animated introduction that even includes short bursts of Bart’s real voice.
 Well, Nancy Cartwright’s voice actually.
 It’s followed by the game’s title splatting onto the screen in a burst of what seems like tomato squash, yet judging by the box art was intended to be spray paint.